 Well-run gummy production typically leans on practical in-process controls such as:

-- Temperature profiling (not just a single kettle reading)
+- Temperature profiling, not just a single kettle reading

-- Defined hot-hold limits before depositing
+- Defined hot-hold limits before deposit

 - pH checks before and after acid addition

-- Viscosity monitoring (or validated proxies tied to deposit performance)
+- Viscosity monitoring or validated proxies tied to deposit performance

-- Deposit weight checks at planned frequencies
+- Deposit weight checks at set frequencies

 - Controlled curing time and conditions